 Takoma Park home prices are not only among the most expensive in Maryland, but Takoma Park real estate also consistently ranks among the most expensive in America.

-Takoma Park is a decidedly white-collar city, with fully 88.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Takoma Park is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Takoma Park who work in management occupations (11.72%), teaching (9.02%), and office and administrative support (8.74%).
+Takoma Park is a decidedly white-collar city, with fully 87.01% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Takoma Park is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Takoma Park who work in management occupations (12.18%), teaching (10.85%), and business and financial occupations (8.15%).

 Also of interest is that Takoma Park has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Takoma Park is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.